 Hong Kong provides multiple and flexible pathways for local students to pursue post-secondary education.

-There are eight degree-awarding institutions funded by the University Grants Committee (UGC), which provide 15 000 first-year first-degree places, including:
+There are eight universities funded by the University Grants Committee (UGC), which provide 15 000 first-year first-degree places and 5 000 senior year undergraduate intake places per annum by the 2018/19 academic year, including:

 - City University of Hong Kong (CityU)

 - Lingnan University (LU)